fosfrancesco/Modeling-Rhythm-Structure/README.md

 # Modeling-Rhythm-Structure
-Code for the SMC 2019 conference
+Python Code for the SMC 2019 conference